beskider/pracownicy-rest/README.md

 # Pracownicy REST

 Application to management the employee database.
 HTTP endpoints using the GET, POST, PUT and DELETE methods allow data manipulation (creating, viewing, modifying and deleting - [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) employees in the base.
-The application can generate a PDF or XLS employee summary.
+The application can generate PDF or XLS employee summary.

 Main page http://localhost:8080/